-Note: email domains can only be used once per account hierarchy (i.e. if you set an email domain at a sub-account level, you cannot set the same email domain on another sub-account).
+4. Configure the email domains that you want to enable for SSO - email domains can only be used once per account hierarchy so if you set an email domain at a sub-account level, you can't set the same email domain on another sub-account.

-5. Enter the XML provided by your IdP in the field provided:
+6. Enter the XML provided by your IdP in the field provided.

 My organization uses an identity service provider (IdP) that's not in the list.
 Will it be supported?

-Please contact the Support Team with the details of which identity provider you would like to use.
+Please submit a support request with the details of which identity provider you would like to use.

 Do you support on-premises Microsoft Active Directory?